National GP Patient Survey

 The GP Patient Survey is a national scheme run by NHS England.
 It aims to assess patients' experiences of the access and quality of care they receive from their GP Practice, as well as dentists and out-of-hours services.

-92% of patients who responded said that they found our receptionists helpful, with 54% saying they were very helpful.
-80% of people who responded said that they found their experience of making an appointment good.
+84% of patients who responded said that they found our receptionists helpful, 80% of people who responded said that they found their experience of making an appointment good.

-85% of responders said that our GPs were good or very good at giving them enough time during consultations, and 75% said the GPs were good or very good at involving them in decisions about their care.
+90% of responder's said that they had confidence and trust in the healthcare professional they saw or spoke to in their last general practice appointment, and 89% said the GP's were good or very good at involving them in decisions about their care.

 The survey has identified some areas for possible improvement.
-While 67% of people who responded said they found it easy to get through to someone at our surgery on the phone, this figure could still be higher and we are always looking into ways of improving the lines of communication between ourselves and our patients.
-73% of responders said that they waited from 5 to 15 minutes after their appointment time to be seen.
+While 57% of people who responded said they were satisfied with the type of appointment they were offered, this figure could still be higher and we are always looking into ways of improving patient's choices for access to medical care.
+72% of responder's said that they waited from 5 to 15 minutes after their appointment time to be seen.

 Click here for the full results for Bowling Hall Medical Practice